Baranof Island: Communities

-The Indigenous group to Baranof Island is the Tlingit group.
-The island was originally named Shee Atika, meaning "outside the shee".
 The Tlingit people fished, hunted, trapped, and traded goods with neighboring Indigenous groups.
 Items of trade mainly included furs such as sea otter and fur seal pelts, copper, and dried fish.
 It was the Tlingit that the original Russian explorers first colonized, forcing the native men into labor by taking native women and children as hostages.
 The Tlingit were seen as useful to the Russians, as Tlingit hunters could kill sea otters with ease, a task that proved particularly difficult for Russian fur trappers themselves because of the natural agility of the otters, as well as their aquatic habitat.
 The Tlingit were subjected to exploitative practices by the Russians, and in 1802, the group rebelled against Russian forces by attacking the Russian outpost, Redoubt Saint Michael, just northwest of Baranof Island.

-The native's success did not last long after this rebellion, and the Russians with Aluet allies took back the fort and the land that the Tlingits then occupied in a six-day-long effort.
+The native's success did not last long after this rebellion, and the Russians with Aleut allies took back the fort and the land that the Tlingits then occupied in a six-day-long effort.
 The Russians were victorious, as the Tlingit had fled their land, and were not to return until 1821.
 By this time, the Russian-American Company was in need of the Tlingit hunting abilities, and invited the native group back to their original land on Baranof Island with the agreement of no more raids into Russian territory.
 Hostility between the Russians and the Tlingit continued as late as 1855.
 Tlingit culture is still prevalent on Baranof Island today, and their culture is kept alive through the continuation of several indigenous practices, such as making otter pelt goods.